n8n-io/n8n-docs/docs/nodes/nodes-library/nodes/Matrix/README.md

 ---
-permalink: /nodes/n8n-nodes-base.matrix
 description: Learn how to use the Matrix node in n8n
 ---

 # Matrix

 [Matrix](https://matrix.org) is an open standard for interoperable, decentralized, real-time communication over IP.

 ::: tip 🔑 Credentials
 You can find authentication information for this node [here](../../../credentials/Matrix/README.md).